qccData/qccCorpus/README.md

 -   Convolutional Neural Network (CNN)
 -   Long short-term Memory (LSTM)

 Run each file to reproduce results.
 Note that Tensorflow 1 is needed to run MLP, CNN, and LSTM.
-It can be used easily in Colab by adding:

-        %tensorflow_version 1.x

-at the beginning of the notebook.